CreativeGuy2013/gowd/README.md

-# gowd Styling
+# gowd-styling

+## This addon is currently still WIP.
+We are actively working on adding more styling options and improving current ones.
+If you have suggestions please open a issue.

-This is a addon to dtylman's gowd, a library to directly interface with HTML/JS/CSS using GO, that adds more options to style elements.
+This is a addon to dtylman's gowd (a library to directly interface with HTML/JS/CSS using Go) that adds more options to style elements.

 ### How to use this library: